Meet Our Team

 Listen to her podcast here.

-+ Flor Gonzalez, Coordinated Community Response Community Organizer (Dona Ana County)
++ Flor Gonzalez, Coordinated Community Response Team Leader

 Before coming to NMCADV, Flor Gonzalez was the Director of Support Services at La Casa in Las Cruces, New Mexico where she worked to serve victims of domestic violence and their families.
 As the Director of Support Services, she oversaw the case management, children and youth program, transitional housing, battering intervention program, legal advocacy department, and the crisis advocacy and intake department at the main office in Las Cruces and the satellite office located in Anthony.